radius-project/radius/examples/azure-examples/azure-keyvault/index.md

 ### Azure KeyVault component

-The Radius application describes an Azure KeyVault and the access policy is configurable and can be specified as below:-
+The Radius application describes an Azure KeyVault as below:-

 ```
 resource kv 'Components' = {